 Social media provides wonderful opportunities for life and for learning.
 The term social media describes the online tools, websites and services that people use to share content, profiles, opinions, insights, experiences, perspectives and media itself.
 These tools include social networks, blogs, message boards, podcasts, microblogs, livestreams, social bookmarking, wikis and vlogs.
 The feature that all these tools, websites and services have in common is that they allow conversations and online interactions between groups of people.
-These guidelines are not intended to deter individuals from using these communication tools but are necessary to help protect staff and students and to prevent them damaging the University Centre either inadvertently or intentionally.
+These guidelines are not intended to deter individuals from using these communication tools but are necessary to help protect staff and students and to prevent them damaging the college either inadvertently or intentionally.

 All students should be aware that failure to follow these guidelines could lead to disciplinary action, and in more serious cases could be considered gross misconduct and may lead to exclusion.

-University Centre, Leeds is committed to the responsible use of social media.
-The University Centre may routinely monitor social media and it reserves the right to instruct relevant parties to remove unauthorised sites.
+University Centre Leeds is committed to the responsible use of social media.

+The College may routinely monitor social media and it reserves the right to instruct relevant parties to remove unauthorised sites.
 Any information posted on social media sites must comply with the Data Protection Act.

-For further information and full details please refer to the Student IT and Social Networking Policy which can be found on the Student Intranet.
+For further information and full details please refer to the college data protection policy which can be found here